What Is a Hazard

 - Dangerous actions, which are associated with initiating mechanisms.

 The only point where different organizations may disagree on a hazard for a given situation is what part of a safety event was the “dangerous condition.”
-We advise you seek guidance from your compliance authority on this point.
+We advise you to seek guidance from your compliance authority on this point.

 What Are Hazardous Sources